etiennebr/rstdocs/Applications/Vector Data Manipulation/VectorDataTransform.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{VectorDataTransform_param_table}, page~\pageref{VectorDataTransform_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+VectorDataTransform+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *VectorDataTransform* .

-Parameters table for Vector Data Transformation:
+.. [#] Table: Parameters table for Vector Data Transformation.

 +-----------------+--------------------------+----------------------------------+
 |Parameter Key    |Parameter Type            |Parameter Description             |